Get pull request action in GitHub package

-The Get Pull Request action retrieves detailed information of the specified pull request from a GitHub repository.
+The Get Pull Request action retrieves detailed information of the specified pull request from a GitHub repository using the pull request number.
+The pull request must exist within the specified repository.

 Overview

-The Get Pull Request action retrieves the details of a pull request using the pull request number.
-The retrieved data includes the title, state, author, URL, branch, comments, additions, deletions, created date, base branch, merge status, review comments, mergeability status, changed files, commits, and merged by.
-The action requires an active GitHub session to authenticate the request.
+The Get Pull Request action retrieves details of both open and merged pull requests.
+The retrieved data includes details such as the title, state, author, URL, branch, comments, additions, deletions, created date, base branch, merge status, review comments, mergeability status, changed files, commits, and merged by information of the specified pull request.

 Settings